ARTICLES

 A mixed bouquet of red spray roses, dyed eucalyptus, and white anthuriums by @Kazi Hafijor

-Due to volatility in economics, there is a slight decline in spending across different markets, but not during Valentine's Day though.
-During the romance-filled day, everyone is keen to express their love, and create amazing moments with their loved ones!
+Due to economic volatility, spending in different markets slightly declines, but not on Valentine's Day.
+During this romance-filled day, everyone is keen to express their love and create amazing moments with their loved ones!

 Valentine's Day Floral Trends